AhmedMohmmed33/sql_data_warehouse_project/README.md

 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:
 ![Data Architecture](docs/Data_Architecture.drawio.png)

-1- Bronze Layer: Stores raw data as-is from the source systems.
+1- **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
-2- Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2- **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3- Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3- **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---